guiyom-e/cdk-scheduler/README.md

 new AppStack(app, 'AppStack');
 ```

-For the scheduler to function properly the elements added to Dynamo DB must have the following attributes:
+For the scheduler to function properly the elements added to DynamoDB must have the following attributes:

 | Attribute | Type   | Description                                                                                                                                                                                                                                                                                                                                                                                  |
 | --------- | ------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |